 § 2.1 Compensation for Work Performed Prior To Execution of Design-Build Amendment

-§ 2.1.1 The costs for Work performed prior to execution of the Design-Build Amendment in accordance with the letter agreement titled Confirmation of Authorization and Notice to Proceed dated December 22, 2021, as supplemented on March 15, 2022, and a second time on April 22, 2022, and attached hereto as composite Exhibit D (“Letter of Intent”) are included within the Contract Sum and the identified Guaranteed Maximum Price set forth in the Design-Builder Amendment attached as Exhibit A. The work performed by Design-Builder under and pursuant to the terms of the Letter of Intent constitutes a part of the Work required of Design-Builder under this Agreement; and, accordingly, by entering into this Agreement Owner and Design-Builder agree all such pre-Agreement Work is governed by the terms of this Agreement.
+§ 2.1.1 The costs for Work performed prior to execution of the Design-Build Amendment in accordance with the letter agreement titled Confirmation of Authorization and Notice to Proceed dated December 22, 2021, as supplemented on March 15, 2022, a second time on April 22, 2022, and a third time on September 29, 2022, and attached hereto as composite Exhibit D (“Letter of Intent”) are included within the Contract Sum and the identified Guaranteed Maximum Price set forth in the Design-Builder Amendment attached as Exhibit A. The work performed by Design-Builder under and pursuant to the terms of the Letter of Intent constitutes a part of the Work required of Design-Builder under this Agreement; and, accordingly, by entering into this Agreement Owner and Design-Builder agree all such pre-Agreement Work is governed by the terms of this Agreement.
 Because the costs for all Work performed by Design-Builder, including pre-Agreement Work, are included within the Contract Sum and associated Guaranteed Maximum Price, Design-Builder shall submit an Application for Payment for such costs in accordance with Section A.1.5.4 of the Design-Build Amendment and the other terms of the Contract.
 However, as of the date of this Agreement, Design-Builder has submitted one or more invoices (or applications for payment), for pre-Agreement Work performed under the Letter of Intent; and to the extent Owner has issued payment on the same, Design-Builder shall credit such payment received against the amounts owed under this Agreement (Design-Builder’s first Application for Payment under this Agreement shall account for pre-Agreement payments received).
 The Parties agree that upon the execution of this Agreement, the Letter of Intent shall be terminated and of no effect and that Design-Builder is not entitled to any amounts for Work performed prior to the effective date of this Agreement except for those addressed herein.»

+§ 2.1.1.1 Notwithstanding the language of Section 2.1.1 above, over which this language shall control, Owner and Design-Builder agree as follows: